-The previous version of my website was driven by Django and you can still have a look on the code on GitHub, but I don’t use Django any more.
-Instead I use Ruby on Rails and Ruby a lot at work and at home, which is why it was the best solution to use Jekyll to create my website, as I did with this website before.
+The previous version of my website was driven by Django and you can still have a look at the code on GitHub, but I don’t use Django anymore.
+Instead, I use Ruby on Rails and Ruby a lot at work and at home, which is why it was the best solution to use Jekyll to create my website, as I did with this website before.

 And in the same manner, I minimize, combine, squash, revision and optimize everything, including the Critical Render Path.

 To give some context, kogakure.de is my oldest website, I started it in 1999.
-Back then the design was dark, ugly and with an awful typography.
+Back then the design was dark, ugly, and with awful typography.
 Originally it was intended to collect all knowledge I found about Ninja and Ninjutsu, but it became quickly quite popular.